ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

                 torch.nn.Linear(hidden_dim, output_dim),
             )

-After that, the minimum requirement, when subclassing :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`, is to implement the following three methods:
+After that, implement the forward computation logic.
+You can either define a generic forward logic by overriding the :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward` method (which is then used everywhere in the model's lifecycle) or - if you require more granularity - define the following three distinct forward methods:

+- :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`: Forward pass for computing exploration actions (for collecting training data).
 - :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference`: Forward pass for action inference (greedy).
-- :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`: Forward pass for computing exploration actions (for collecting training data).
 - :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_train`: Forward pass for training (right before loss computation).

-For your custom :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference` and :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`
+For your custom :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward`, :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference`, and
-methods, you must return a dictionary that either contains the key "actions" and/or the key "action_dist_inputs".
+:py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration` methods, you must return a dictionary that either contains the key ``actions`` and/or the key ``action_dist_inputs``.

-If you return the "actions" key:
+If you return the ``actions`` key from your forward methods:

-- RLlib will use the actions provided thereunder as-is.
+- RLlib uses the actions provided thereunder as-is.
-- If you also returned the "action_dist_inputs" key: RLlib will also create a :py:class:`~ray.rllib.models.distributions.Distribution` object from the distribution parameters under that key and - in the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` - compute action probs and logp values from the given actions automatically.
+- If you also return the ``action_dist_inputs`` key: RLlib also creates a :py:class:`~ray.rllib.models.distributions.Distribution` instance from the parameters under that key and - in the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` - compute action probs and logp values for the given actions automatically.

-If you don't return the "actions" key:
+If you don't return the ``actions`` key from your forward methods:

-- You must return the "action_dist_inputs" key instead from your :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration` and :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference` methods.
+- You must return the ``action_dist_inputs`` key, instead, from your :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration` and :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference` methods.
-- RLlib will create a :py:class:`~ray.rllib.models.distributions.Distribution` object from the distribution parameters under that key and sample actions from the thus generated distribution.
+- RLlib creates a :py:class:`~ray.rllib.models.distributions.Distribution` instance from the parameters under that key and sample actions from that distribution.
-- In the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`, RLlib will also compute action probs and logp values from the sampled actions automatically.
+- For :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`, RLlib also computes action probs and logp values from the sampled actions automatically.

 .. note::

-    In the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference`,
+    In case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference`,
-    the generated distributions (from returned key "action_dist_inputs") will always be made deterministic first via the :py:meth:`~ray.rllib.models.distributions.Distribution.to_deterministic` utility before a possible action sample step.
+    the generated distributions (from returned key ``action_dist_inputs``) are always made deterministic first via the :py:meth:`~ray.rllib.models.distributions.Distribution.to_deterministic` utility before a possible action sample step.
     For example, sampling from a Categorical distribution will be reduced to selecting the argmax actions from the distribution's logits/probs.

-Commonly used distribution implementations can be found under ``ray.rllib.models.torch.torch_distributions`` for torch.
+`Commonly used distribution implementations can be found here <https://github.com/ray-project/ray/blob/master/rllib/models/torch/torch_distributions.py>`__.
-You can choose to compute determinstic actions, by creating the determinstic counterpart of your distribution class through the :py:meth:`~ray.rllib.models.distributions.Distribution.to_deterministic` method.
+You can choose to compute deterministic actions, by creating the deterministic counterpart of your distribution class through the :py:meth:`~ray.rllib.models.distributions.Distribution.to_deterministic` method.